-Our emotions are often connected with our physical health, and are affected by physical ailments we are experiencing.
+Our emotions are often connected with our physical health and can also be affected by physical ailments we are experiencing.
 Think about some examples from the story where the emotional and physical health of the characters is related or combined.
-Think about a time that your emotions were affected by your physical health, or when your physical health was affected by your emotions.
+Think about a time that your emotions were affected by your physical health or when your physical health was affected by your emotions.
 How were you able to help yourself feel better?